machineghost/docs/docs/disk-encryption-luks.md

 ---
 title: Using LUKS Disk Encryption with Pop!_OS
+description: Learn how to Encrpyt your disk on Install.
 ---

 Alright, You want to hide your stuff from peeking eyes.
 The first place to start is disk encryption.